Home Updated August 8, 2017

 PBEM Errors.
 If the attacker rolls too many dice, use the first correct number of die rolls and discard the rest.
 If the attacker rolls too few dice, use the ones already rolled and roll the balance.

 Having noted the official protocol above, please extend every courtesy you yourself would appreciate.
-If an error is non-substantive, allow the error to be corrected.
 If a unit is moved illegally and it does not affect combat, allow the unit to be moved correctly.

 Gaming Software.
 VASSAL software is the default method of play.
 Players may use any other mutually agreeable method including text.